 3. Coverage Options

 In general, the term insurance plan does not provide you with any additional coverage option.
-However, Canara HSBC Life Insurance iSelect Star Term Insurance plan gives you the option for inbuilt coverages like accidental total and permanent disability benefit, child support benefit, and accidental death benefit.
+However, Canara HSBC Life Insurance iSelect Smart360 Term Plan gives you the option for inbuilt coverages like accidental total and permanent disability benefit, child support benefit, and accidental death benefit.

 Most endowment plans provide you with additional coverage options like protection against critical illness and accidental death benefits.